onedata/onedata-documentation/doc/using_onedata/metadata.md

 <!-- toc -->

-Onedata comes with extensive support for metadata management, which can be used to describe all kinds of resources in Onedata including files, folders, spaces and users.
+Onedata comes with an extensive support for metadata management, which can be used to describe all kinds of resources in Onedata including files, folders, spaces and users.

 ## Metadata types in Onedata
 Metadata in Onedata are organized into 3 levels: